Two State Settlement

 Phase Two: Logistics

-Airlines should be both eager and prepared to accommodate the demand of 2600 additional passengers per day leaving Israel.
+Airlines should be both eager and prepared to accommodate the demand of 2600 additional passengers per day leaving Israel and Egypt.
 The logistics coordinator must complete the procurement of housing in the host country.
-The household will have the option to secure temporary housing, like an extended stay hotel if they so desire or if they prefer to be on location before making a housing decision.
+The household will have the option to secure temporary housing, like an extended stay hotel if they prefer to be on location before making a housing decision.
 Some may require temporary housing while waiting for their permanent housing to become available.
 Many will require some lodging.

 Once housing is established the logistic coordinator will schedule their flight and transportation from the airport destination to their housing or lodging destination.